twilson63/ngQuickStart/readme.md

 ```

 Ok, so lets break down what we did here.

 We created a global function called `MainCtrl`, and on the argument list we added an argument called $scope.
-You may be wondering where this object is coming from and with good reason, which we will get to shortly.
-Continuing on in the MainCtrl function, you see that we are assigning an array to a key on the $scope object called `items`.
+You may be wondering where this object is coming from and with good reason, we will get to that shortly.

+Continuing on in the MainCtrl function, you see that we are assigning an array to a key on the $scope object
+called `items`.

 Moving over the `index.html` file, we modified the ng-repeat directive to get its repeater source from the items key.
 This is the `model` that we attached to the `$scope` object in our function.
 And the last piece of the puzzle is the controller.
 We modified the `div.container` with a new attribute called ng-controller and assigned it to the "MainCtrl" function.
 The declaration basically creates and assigns a $scope object for all of the directives enclosed in this div to work with.
 This is how AngularJS's views consume `model` data.
 So you may start to think `MVC`.

-So back to the magic, when a ng-controller is created AngularJS creates a $scope `service` or `object` for the directives enclosed in the controller template.
+So back to the *magic*, when a ng-controller is created AngularJS creates a `service` or `object` called `$scope`
+for the directives enclosed in the controller template.
+Which is all the directives defined inside the
+`<div class="container" ng-controller="MainCtrl">`

 When we defined our function, we added the `$scope` (service or object) to our list of arguments.
-The act of doing this communicated to AngularJS to inject the controllers `$scope` into our controller function.
+The act of adding this argument communicated to AngularJS to inject the controller's `$scope` object
+into our controller function MainCtrl.
+This is called:

 ## Dependency Injection

-AngularJS has a feature called Dependency Injection, which basically means that you can ask the angular application to inject or place objects in your functions when you need them.
-The most common one is `$scope`.
+Which basically means that you can ask the angular application
+to inject or place objects in your functions when you need them.
+The most common object you inject in your controllers is `$scope`.

-Hopefully, you can get a solid sense on how we are wiring our Views (HTML Templates) to our controllers (Javascript Functions) to our models (simple array).
+Hopefully, you can get a solid sense on how we are wiring our Views (HTML Templates) to our controllers (Javascript
+Functions) to our models (simple array).

 ## Exercise 4 - Ajax Service

 So we have a controller with a simple input form and button and results list.
-We now need to take the text from the input and make a request to twitter.
+We now need to take the text from the
+input and make a request to twitter.
 Twitter will send us some results back and we want to display them in our list.

 First, we need to open our `app.js` file and add a new argument in our MainCtrl function.
-We want to ask angular to inject the `$http` service into our controller.
+We want to ask angular
+to inject the `$http` service into our controller.

 ``` js
 window.MainCtrl = function ($scope, $http) {